1e1001/tcpmux/README.md

 	- [List of Config Keys](#list-of-config-keys)
 - any line with the format *addr* `>` *addr* is treated as a proxy config
 	- addr is *hostname* `:` *port* [ `!` *subport* ]
+		- addr: `*` binds to all ports, empty addr is localhost
 		- if subport isn't specified and it's on the incoming side, it's the address for a non-tcpmux connection
 		- if subport isn't specified and it's on the outgoing side, no mux header will be sent (connecting to a non-tcpmux address)
 - anything else will throw an error